Subbus Kitchen

 • After 3 hours, drain water from the soaked dal.
 Add the urad dal to the wet grinder.
 Now add chopped green chili and ginger to the wet grinder.

 • Add handful of water and start grinding the dal.
 If the grinder is not running, sprinkle some more water.
 In regular intervals scrape the batter from the sides so the dal gets ground to a smooth batter.
-If needed, add 1-2 tbsp of water only if it is completely necessary.
+If needed, add 1-2 tablespoon of water only if it is completely necessary.

 How to check the right consistency of the dough ?